 You can grab my discounted Starter Legal Bundle here.
 I even included 9 awesome bonuses for you!

 Here’s a helpful video where I show you what legal pages you MUST have on your blog and why:

 Here are some more posts I’ve written that discuss the importance of having the proper legal pages on your blog:

 - 3 Must-Have Legal Pages for Websites and Blogs – Tips From a Lawyer

 - 16 DIY Legal Document Templates for All Entrepreneurs

 - 50+ Entrepreneurs Reveal Why Free Legal Templates Don’t Protect Your Business

-2. Copying Other People’s Content, Images and Violating Copyright Law
+2. Copying Other People’s Content, Images and Violating Copyright Law is a Huge Mistake

 When you are new in the blogging world, you can be overwhelmed with so many tasks.
 You have to research keywords, write blog posts, create images, shoot videos, and more.